SAP SoD Analysis for Freelance Consultants: Why We Built a Freelance Edition

 How to start

-The Freelance edition is on the standard pricing page toggle.
-Pick Freelance, choose the modules you need, see the price update.
+The Freelance edition is sold directly.
+Contact us with the engagement scope and we will share the modules that fit and the commercial terms.
 The two-week trial covers the full toolkit, no credit card.

 If you have a specific client engagement in mind and want to know whether the Freelance modules cover it, contact us with the scope.
 We will tell you which modules are sufficient for the work, including when the answer is "you do not need the Freelance plan, the trial covers this engagement".